georgebro/VideoPlayer/README.md

-# Android Video Player Application that displaing all video formats
+# Android Video Player Application that displaying all video formats